pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 fn get_str() -> &'static str; // 'static version
 ```

 Several readers contacted me to ask if there was a practical difference between the two.
-At first I wasn't sure but after some investigation it unforuntately turns out that the answer is yes, there is a practical difference between these two functions.
+At first I wasn't sure but after some investigation it unfortunately turns out that the answer is yes, there is a practical difference between these two functions.

 So ordinarily, when working with values, we can use a `'static` ref in place of an `'a` ref because Rust automatically coerces `'static` refs into `'a` refs.
 Intuitively this makes sense, since using a ref with a long lifetime where only a short lifetime is required will never cause any memory safety issues.
 The program below compiles as expected: